raganwald-deprecated/homoiconic/2013/01/effective-javascript.md

 But with that experience in hand, Effective JavaScript's approach of picking a topic and explaining the crucial implications and consequences adds enormous value to the reader's hands-on experience and to the knowledge delivered in other books or courses.

+And there are sixty-eight topics!This is not a couple of blog posts fleshed out, formatted into chapters, and reprinted as a book.
+It's a substantial work covering the entire JavaScript language from functions and closures to asynchronous programming.
+The coverage of asynchronous JavaScript would justify buying and reading this book on its own, it's that good.

 ## My Bottom Line

 *Effective JavaScript* feels like more than just a good read, it feels like a book I'll dip into again and again.
 If you're working with JavaScript and feel like you have a good grasp of the language, I recommend it.